dessanhemrayev/astconfman/README.md

 * Invite participants from WEB or phone (on press DTMF digit).
 * Invite guests on demand by phone number.
 * Conference management:
   * Lock / unlock conference;
   * Kick one / all;
   * Mute / unmute one / all
 * Realtime conference events log (enter, leave, kicked, mute / unmute, dial status, etc)
-* Asterisk intergrators re-branding ready (change logo, banner, footer)
+* Asterisk integrators re-branding ready (change logo, banner, footer)

+---

-### Demo
+## Demo

 ![atsconf](https://user-images.githubusercontent.com/14130087/154665193-1a5e98c8-ea81-4689-b75e-b5e81528301c.png)

-Here is the demo with the folling scenatio:
+Here is the demo with the following scenario:
 * Import contacts.
 * Add contacts to participants.
 * Invite all participants into conference.